Jira Server

 -

-Click Save Changes
+Click Save Changes and authorize

 Generating an API Key (Personal Access Token)